carvel-dev/imgpkg/README.md

 - Allows to pull image and extract set of files
 - Allows to list pushed image tags
 - Uses Docker layer media type to work with existing registries
+- Uses deterministic file permissions and timestamps to make images reproducable (same digest if nothing changed)

 ## Development